 Started in 1995 by a group of writer/director/producers, Slamdance continues to be organized and programmed by active filmmakers.
 Now in its nineteenth year as a festival that runs simultaneously to the Sundance Film Festival, Slamdance has established a unique reputation for premiering independent films by first-time directors working with limited budgets.

 As a year-round organization, Slamdance serves as a showcase for the discovery of new and emerging talent and is dedicated to the nurturing and development of new independent artists and their cinematic vision.
-For the 2014 Festival, Slamdance received a record number of over 5,000 submissions.
+For the 2015 Festival, Slamdance received over 5,000 submissions.
 Slamdance lives by its mantra: "By Filmmakers, For Filmmakers."
 No other festival is fully programmed by filmmakers.
 Slamdance counts among its alumni many notable writers and directors who first gained notice at the festival, including Christopher Nolan, Marc Forster, Jared Hess, Benh Zeitlin, Lynn Shelton and Lena Dunham.
 Oren Peli's PARANORMAL ACTIVITY originally acquired from Slamdance went onto to gross over $190 million at the Box Office.
 In recent years, most Slamdance competition features have been picked up for VOD distribution.
 New filmmakers and writers today realize Slamdance is a great place to launch their careers.